jfxueX/bash/commands/local/sed.md

 There are two other options to sed.

-## sed -n: no printing
+## sed `-n`: no printing

 The
-"-n" option will not print anything unless an explicit request to print is found.
+`-n` option will not print anything unless an explicit request to print is found.
 I mentioned the
-"/p" flag to the substitute command as one way to turn printing back on.
+`/p` flag to the substitute command as one way to turn printing back on.
 Let me clarify this.
 The command